fanidt/my_fav_tech_spot/README.md

   It is a blog about technology

   ##User Story: <br />
-  AS A developer who writes about tech
+  AS A developer who writes about tech <br />
+  I WANT a CMS-style blog site <br />
+  SO THAT I can publish articles, blog posts, and my thoughts and opinions

   ## Badges: <br />
   ![alt text](https://img.shields.io/badge/license-MIT-green)